Everything you need to know about intragastric balloon surgery

 Take the quiz

-If you've been trying to lose weight but aren't having a lot of success on your own, you may be looking for new weight loss solutions, like the intragastric balloon procedure.
-It's a compelling option, as it offers a non-surgical weight loss approach that's proven to help people lose weight and achieve their weight, health, and fitness goals.
+If you've been trying to lose weight but haven't had much success on your own, you may be looking for new weight loss solutions, such as the intragastric balloon procedure.
+It's a compelling option, as it offers a non-surgical weight loss approach that has been proven to help people lose weight and achieve their weight, health, and fitness goals.

 In this article, we'll tell you everything you need to know about the gastric balloon procedure so that you can make the most informed decisions on your weight loss journey.